 In the decades to follow its creator went from strength to strength, from self invention to self reinvention.
 But I kept only half an eye on him.
 No question: had I been born ten to fifteen years later he, not Lennon or Dylan, would have lit up and guided my childhood and adolescence.
 Since I wasn’t, I admired him at a distance, aware of how good he was but seeing him as not really my bag.
 Classy though he and his music were, his lyrics – and for all my love of melody and harmony, it’s always for me been in the end about the words – struck me as clever rather than deep; they didn’t explore the human condition as my rock idols (and his) had.

 But yesterday, with half an ear to a radio switched on most of the day, I got with the message.
-Look at this clip of the man in Tokyo delivering his monumental Rock ‘n Roll Suicide.
+Look at this clip of the man in Tokyo delivering Rock ‘n Roll Suicide.
 Half way in, see how he first swivels his guitar one hundred eighty degrees then puts it down altogether.
-Anyone else doing that would look pretentious or corny.
-He looks magnificent.
+Anyone else doing that – the artist known as Prince excepted – would look pretentious or corny.
+Bowie looks great.